Identification of Causal Diffusion Effects Under Structural Stationarity: The Setup for Causal Diffusion Analysis

-Formally, the assumption states that the potential outcomes at time $t+1$ are independent of a joint distribution of neighbors' outcomes at time $t$ given control variables. \begin{assumption}[No Omitted Confounders] \spacingset{1.2}{ For $i=1, 2, \ldots, n$, for $d \in \cD$ where $\cD$ is the support of $D_{it}$, and $\bC$ is a set of pretreatment variables, which I call a {\it control set}.} \end{assumption} Under this assumption of no omitted confounders, we can estimate the ACDE without bias. \begin{result}[Identification under No Omitted Confounders Assumption] \spacingset{1.2}{ Under Assumptions~\ref{seq} and~\ref{ig}, the ACDE at time $t+1$ is identified as,
+We now describe the widely used identification assumption of no omitted confounders and explain pervasive concerns about its violation.
+This assumption states that all relevant confounders are in a selected set of control variables.
+Formally, the potential outcomes at time $t+1$ are independent of a joint distribution of neighbors' outcomes at time $t$ given control variables. \begin{assumption}[No Omitted Confounders] \spacingset{1.2}{ For $i=1, 2, \ldots, n$, for $d \in \cD$ where $\cD$ is the support of $D_{it}$, and $\bC_{i,t+1}$ is a set of pretreatment variables, which we call a {\it control set}.} Note that control set $\bC_{i,t+1}$ can include time-independent variables and time-dependent variables measured at time $t+1$ or before $t+1$. \end{assumption} Under the assumption of no omitted confounders, the ACDE is identified as follows.